Geography is the study of where places are, what they are like, what life is like in them and how and why they are changing. It can help you to:

 Key Stage 4

-At Sir James Smith’s students who opt to study Geography at GCSE follow the AQA A syllabus.
-This is completed over two years and includes three assessments; 2 examinations and 1 piece of Controlled Assessment.
-Students will attend, on average, 2½ hours of lessons per week over the two years.
+At Sir James Smith’s students who opt to study Geography at GCSE follow the AQA syllabus.
+This is completed over two years and includes three examination papers at the end of the course.
+Students will attend 5 hours of lessons per fortnight over the two years.

-In Year 10 students work through the physical geography unit, worth 37½% and sit a mock examination in the summer term of Year 10.
+In Year 10 students work through the physical geography units, worth 35% and sit a mock examination in the summer term of Year 10.

-The Controlled Assessment is carried out on the topic of Water on the Land and includes a trip to the River Fowey to collect primary data.
-The exact title varies from year to year.
-The Controlled Assessment is worth 25% of the final GCSE.
+The fieldwork is carried out on the topic of coastal management and urban dereliction and includes a trip to Newquay to collect primary data.
+The fieldwork component forms part of Paper-3, which is worth 30% of the final GCSE.

-In Year 11 students work through the human geography unit, worth 37½% and sit their second mock examination in the summer term of Year 11.
+In Year 11 students work through the human geography units, worth 35% and sit their second mock examination in the spring term of Year 11.

-Two final exam exams are held in the summer term of Year 11, each worth 37½%.
+The three final exam exams are held in the summer term of Year 11.

 Facts and Figures: